karineier/karineier/README.md

 ### Hello 👋!
-I'm a postdoctoral scholar at UC Davis and my bioinformatics research is focused on analyzing and integrating mutli-'omic data, including RNA-seq, 16S microbiome sequencing, whole-genome bisulfite-sequencing (WGBS), and metabolomic data.
+I'm a postdoctoral fellow at UC Davis and my bioinformatics research is focused on analyzing and integrating mutli-'omic data, including RNA-seq, 16S microbiome sequencing, whole-genome bisulfite-sequencing (WGBS), and metabolomic data.
 Examples of this work can be found in the following publications:

 * ["Sex disparate gut microbiome and metabolome perturbations precede disease progression in a mouse model of Rett syndrome"](https://rdcu.be/cDkCI)